 - Create username and password, create a site phrase, select a site image, and select secret questions;

 - Allow up to 10 business days for mail delivery of the activation code;

 - Return to the online service and enter your username and password;

 - Enter the activation code at the prompt;

-- Enter number for any type of text-enabled phone at the prompt (this may include a pay-as-you-go mobile phone or a business/family plan mobile phone not associated with your name); and/or select the option to receive a security code via the IRS2Go mobile application;
+- Enter number for any type of U.S.-based phone at the prompt (this may include a pay-as-you-go mobile phone or a business/family plan mobile phone not associated with your name); and/or select the option to receive a security code via the IRS2Go mobile application;

 - Complete phone or mobile device activation;

 - Check phone or mobile device for a security code;

 - Enter the security code at the prompt to complete the Secure Access registration process.